renyuntao/tic-tac-toe/README.md

 This is a little game based on Tic-Tac-Toe,and it is disigned for Linuxer.

 #How to use this program?
-If you want to know how the program is running,you'd better to run the server and client at one computer,so you should first compile server with
+If you want to know how the program is running,you'd better to run the server and client at one computer,so you should first compile server side program with

 $ make server